motorway/motorway-ui-test/README.md

  * http://localhost:8000/api/cars - to return all cars
  * http://localhost:8000/api/cars?tag=ferrari - to return matching cars

+### Prerequisites

+- Prepare a folder for the live coding challenge.
+- Minimum Node version: 18

-#### Note
+### Note

-- The server and react app are watching the relevant files and will hot reload if any changes are made.
+- Both the server and React app watch relevant files and hot reload on changes.

-- Feel free to modify or install whatever code you feel is necessary.
-If installing packages which are wrappers for native browsers APIs please leave a comment explaining why.
+- Feel free to modify or install necessary code.
+If installing packages that are wrappers for native browser APIs, please leave a comment explaining why.

 ## Tasks